bibekjit/robust_net/README.md

 # Robust Net
 ### Introduction
-A novel seq2seq model aim to be robust and lightweight, an independent resaerch and effort
+A novel seq2seq model aimed to be robust and lightweight, an independent project

 ### Architecture